jakehamilton/littlethings/packages/test-core/README.md

 # @littlethings/test-core

-> A barebones testing library: Core APIs
+> APIs for describing and running automated test suites

+These are the core APIs that power `@littlethings/test`.